 TFA [trans-fatty acid] consumption causes metabolic dysfunction: it adversely affects circulating lipid levels, triggers systemic inflammation, induces endothelial dysfunction, and, according to some studies, increases visceral adiposity, body weight, and insulin resistance…Consistent with these adverse physiological effects, consumption of even small amounts of TFAs (2% of total energy intake) is consistently associated with a markedly increased incidence of coronary heart disease.

 I am rarely a a fan of nutritional absolutes as context is always key.
-However this is a rare occasion when one is warranted.
+However this is a rare occasion when one is warranted and there is literally no debate.

 Trans-fatty acids have no place in human nutrition.